grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 ### Protect includes

-To protect you frontend pages behind an action check, add `action` to the include definitions of your `plugin.json` file:
+To protect your frontend pages behind an action check, add `action` to the include definitions of your `plugin.json` file.
+For example:

 ```json
 "includes": [